groovycode-xyz/taschengeld/PROJECT_STATUS.md

   - On the **Add User** modal
     - On **Safari** browser (only), the value in the **Birthday** field is pre-populated with "10/20/2024".
 This should not be the case.
 The value in the field should be "dd.mm.yyyy"
     - In the area of the **User Sound**, when a sound is shown to be defined, clicking the **Play** button does not play the sound.
 This behavior is consistent across all browsers.

-- In the **Task Completion** interface

-  - When a task is **completed by dragging and dropping** the task card to a user card in the user_row, all of the user cards in the user_row are acknowledging the task completion by flashing the green color.
-This behavior is undesired because the desired behavior is that only the user card to which the task card was dragged and dropped will acknowledge the task completion by flashing the green color.

 - Some components may still have inconsistent naming conventions or import styles.